geoportal-arcal/geoportal-arcal.github.com/_posts/gis_fund/0001-01-04-semiology-of-graphics.md

 By Semiology of Graphics, we refer to the theoretical framework describing the graphic means and techniques we can use to represent in an effective way the information to be shown on graphical charts and maps.
 The purpose of a graphical chart or map is to offer a synoptic view of a phenomenon.
 We want to perceive at a glance the structure of the data (extreme values, spatial distribution, relationships, ...) usually stored in tables.

-As a first example, compare two different views of the same information:
+To illustrate this point, compare two different views of the same information:

     latitude	longitude	Be
     -33.56367896	-66.0919045	498.4863237